Xyktlyyds/xingfuxue/README.md

 # xingfuxue
-This project is for Xyktlyyds's grandpa.
+This project is for Xyktl's grandpa.
+Made by Ianchzhu & Xyktl